Superconductivity and Disorder Effect in TlNi$_2$Se$_{2-x}$S$_x$ crystals: Abstract

-Single crystals of TlNi$_{2}$Se$_{2-x}$S$_{x}$ (0.0 $\leq$ x $\leq$2.0) were grown using a self-flux method.
+Single crystals of TlNi$_{2}$Se$_{2-x}$S$_{x}$ (0.0 $\leq$ \textit{x} $\leq$2.0) were grown using a self-flux method.
 A mixture with ratio of Tl:NiSe:NiS = 1:(2-x):x was placed in an alumina crucible, sealed in an evacuated quartz tube.
 The mixture was heated at 950$^o$C for 12h, then slowly cooled to 650$^o$C at a rate of 6$^o$C/h, followed by furnace cooling.
-Single crystals with a typical dimension of 2$\times$2$\times$0.2 mm$^{3}$ were mechanically isolated from the flux, as shown in the left of Fig.1 for TlNi$_2$S$_2$ single crystal.
-The structure of single crystals was characterized by the X-ray diffraction (XRD) experiments.
-Figure 1 shows the room temperature XRD patterns for TlNi$_2$Se$_{2-x}$S$_x$ (x=0.0, 1.0 and 2.0) powder obtained by grinding pieces of crystals, other crystals have a similar XRD pattern (does not show here), which confirm that all the crystals of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ x $\leq$ 2.0) have the ThCr$_2$Si$_2$-type structure.
-With increasing the S content, $\textit{x}$, the lattice parameters, \textit{a} and \textit{c} values decrease monotonously, as shown in the right inset of Fig.1, which is consistent with that the ionic radius of S$^{-2}$ (1.84 pm) is smaller than that of Se$^{-2}$ (1.91 pm), indicating that S$^{-2}$ can uniformly substitute for Se$^{-2}$ in TlNi$_2$Se$_{2-x}$S$_x$ system.
-The lattice parameters $\textit{a}$ = 3.87${\AA}$, $\textit{c}$ = 13.43${\AA}$ for TlNi$_{2}$Se$_{2}$, and $\textit{a}$ = 3.79${\AA}$, $\textit{c}$ = 12.77${\AA}$ for the other end member TlNi$_{2}$S$_{2}$, as well as for other TlNi$_{2}$Se$_{2-x}$S$_x$ compounds were obtained by the fitting for their XRD data, as shown in the right inset of Fig.1.
-The measurements of electrical resistivity, specific heat and susceptibility were carried out using the Quantum Design PPMS and MPMS.
+Single crystals with a typical dimension of 3$\times$3$\times$0.2 mm$^{3}$ were mechanically isolated from the flux, as shown in the left of Fig.1 for TlNi$_2$S$_2$ single crystal.
+The structure of single crystals was characterized by the X-ray diffraction (XRD).
+Figure 1 show the XRD pattern at room temperature for TlNi$_2$Se$_{2-x}$S$_x$ (\textit{x} = 0.0, 1.0 and 2.0) powder obtained by grinding pieces of crystals, other crystals have a similar XRD pattern (does not show here), which confirm that all the crystals of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ \textit{x} $\leq$ 2.0) have the ThCr$_2$Si$_2$-type structure.
+With increasing of the S content, $\textit{x}$, the lattice parameters, \textit{a} and \textit{c} values decrease monotonously, as shown in the right inset of Fig.1, which is consistent with that the ionic radius of S$^{-2}$ (184 pm) is smaller than that of Se$^{-2}$ (191 pm), indicating that S$^{-2}$ can uniformly substitute for Se$^{-2}$ in TlNi$_2$Se$_{2-x}$S$_x$ system.
+The lattice parameters $\textit{a}$ = 3.87${\AA}$, $\textit{c}$ = 13.43${\AA}$ for TlNi$_{2}$Se$_{2}$, and $\textit{a}$ = 3.79${\AA}$, $\textit{c}$ = 12.77${\AA}$ for the other end member TlNi$_{2}$S$_{2}$ and for other TlNi$_{2}$Se$_{2-x}$S$_x$ compounds (see the right inset of Fig.1) were obtained by the fitting of their XRD data.
+The measurements of electrical resistivity, and specific heat were carried out using the Quantum Design PPMS-9.
+The dc magnetic susceptibility measurements were done using Quantum Design MPMS-SQUID.